PavitrankMishra/DashBoard/README.md

 Admin Dashboard Features:
 View List of Users:

 You can access a list of all users in the system.
 This will display user details such as their name, email, and any other associated data in a tabular format.
 The list can be filtered or sorted based on user attributes (if implemented).
 Edit a User:

 You can select any user from the list and make changes to their details.
-This includes:
-Editing user information (e.g., name, email, role).
+This includes editing user information (e.g., name, email, role) and updating user-specific settings.
-Updating user-specific settings.
 This functionality typically involves opening a user-specific form, where fields are populated with the current user data, and you can modify and save it.
 Delete a User:

 Users can be deleted from the system.
 This will remove the user from the list and may also permanently delete any associated data (depending on your setup).
 A confirmation dialog may be included to prevent accidental deletions.
 Add a New User: